hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 Now that you've had a chance to see how the Libindy implementation works from the outside, perhaps you'd like to see how it works underneath, from code?
 If so, please run [Simulating Getting Started in the Jupiter](run-getting-started.md).
 You may need to be signed into GitHub to view this link.
-Also you can found source code here: https://github.com/hyperledger/indy-sdk/blob/master/samples/python/src/getting_started.py
+Also you can found source code [here](https://github.com/hyperledger/indy-sdk/blob/master/samples/python/src/getting_started.py)